ausaf-a/bjjrl/README.md

 - Realistic skeleton hierarchy with appropriate joints, masses, and actuators.
 - Ground plane, lighting, and easy CLI for loading and visualizing positions.

+## Data Quality

+Statistical analysis (see `parser.py`) confirms the GrappleMap pose data is highly consistent:
+- Limb length variation (CV) is typically <2%.
+- Bilateral (left/right) symmetry is within 1%.
+- Player-to-player variation in limbs is minimal.
+- Fewer than 5% of positions are outliers.

+This supports reliable, reproducible BJJ simulation and RL experimentation.

 ## Quick Start

 ```bash